Tuskegee Airmen: Postwar

 In 2005, seven Tuskegee Airmen, including Lieutenant Colonel Herbert Carter, Colonel Charles McGee, group historian Ted Johnson, and Lieutenant Colonel Lee Archer, flew to Balad, Iraq, to speak to active duty airmen serving in the current incarnation of the 332nd, which was reactivated as the 332nd Air Expeditionary Group in 1998 and made part of the 332nd Air Expeditionary Wing.
 "This group represents the linkage between the 'greatest generation' of airmen and the 'latest generation' of airmen," said Lt.
 Gen. Walter E. Buchanan III, commander of the Ninth Air Force and U.S. Central Command Air Forces.

 As of 2008, no one knew how many of the original 996 pilots and about 16,000 ground personnel were still alive.
-In August 2019, 14 documented original surviving members of the Tuskegee Airmen participated at the annual Tuskegee Airmen Convention, which is hosted by Tuskegee Airmen, Inc.
+In August 2019, 14 documented original surviving members of the Tuskegee Airmen participated at the annual Tuskegee Airmen Convention, which is hosted by Tuskegee Airmen, Inc. As of 1 January 2023, there were three surviving members.

 Willie Rogers, one of the last surviving members of the original Tuskegee Airmen, died at the age of 101 on 18 November 2016 in St. Petersburg, Florida, following a stroke.
 Rogers was drafted into the Army in 1942 and was part of the 100th Air Engineer Squad.
 Rogers also served with the Red Tail Angels.
 He was wounded in action, shot in the stomach and leg by German soldiers during a mission in Italy in January 1943.
 In 2007, President George W. Bush awarded the Congressional Gold Medal to the 300 surviving Tuskegee Airmen, but Rogers was not present.
 He was given a medal in 2013 after he revealed his previously undisclosed involvement.
-His pastor, Rev. Irby, said Rogers was a "passionate oral historian."
+His pastor, Rev. Irby, said Rogers was a "passionate oral historian".

 Capt.
 Lawrence E. Dickson, 24, had gone missing while flying a P-51 Mustang and escorting a reconnaissance flight to Prague from Italy on 23 December 1944.
 He was on his 68th mission and had previously been awarded the Distinguished Flying Cross.
 On 27 July 2018, his remains, which had been recovered in Austria a year earlier, were conclusively identified and confirmed to his daughter – included with them was a ring inscribed from her mother to her father and dated 1943.
-The day before to the announcement, his wingman, 2nd Lt.
+The day before the announcement, his wingman, 2nd Lt.
 Robert L. Martin, had died at 99, in Olympia Fields, Illinois.
 The bodies of 26 other Tuskegee Airmen who disappeared in WWII remain unrecovered.